 Per serving: calories 420, total fat 18 g, carbohydrates 25 g, protein 39 g

-Pin it Give this pot roast a try for your next family meal.
+Give this pot roast a try for your next family meal.
 The tangy, savory flavors are sure to impress everyone at the table.

 Common Questions